-In the Task- 2 of the Writing Test of IELTS you will need to write an essay of at least 250 words on a topic which requires you to present an argument in a format that the instructions lay down.
+In the IELTS academic or general writing task 2 you will need to write an essay of at least 250 words on a topic that requires you to present an argument in a format that the instructions lay down.
 This Task takes about 40 minutes.

 The topics are mostly abstract with no right answer.
 The point to note here is that this task is worth twice as much as Task -1.
 So, spending time developing a relevant vocabulary for presenting your views will be a wise investment.

-The types of questions you can expect in this Task are listed below and these are just classification of types.
+The types of questions you can expect in this IELTS academic writing task 2 are listed below and these are just classification of types.

-Let’s take a quick look at some sample questions to understand how to develop a vocabulary to answer this Task.
+Let’s take a quick look at some sample questions to understand how to develop IELTS writing task 2 vocabulary words to answer this task.

-Question 2: “Many criminals commit further crimes as soon as they are released from prison.
-What do you think are the causes for this?
+“Many criminals commit further crimes as soon as they are released from prison.
+What do you think are the causes of this?
 What possible solutions can you suggest?”

 These can seem like complicated topics which require more than 40 minutes of your attention.
 However, developing a vocabulary with a structure in place can be of great help in such situations.